ramazan-aktas/advanced-js-concepts/README.md

 # Advanced JS Concepts

-After learning JS basics, these are things that come next.
+After learning JS basics, these are the things that come next.

 This repo will be updated as I learn more.